naptha/tesseract.js/README.md

 A string specifying the location of the [tesseract.js-core library](https://github.com/naptha/tesseract.js-core), with default value 'https://cdn.rawgit.com/naptha/tesseract.js-core/master/index.js'.
 Set this string before calling `Tesseract.recognize` and `Tesseract.detect` if you want Tesseract.js to use a different file.

 ### workerPath
-A string specifying the location of the [tesseract.worker.js](./dist/tesseract.worker.js) file, with default value 'https://cdn.rawgit.com/naptha/tesseract.js/8b915dc/dist/tesseract.worker.js'.
+A string specifying the location of the [tesseract.worker.js](./dist/tesseract.worker.js) file.
 Set this string before calling `Tesseract.recognize` and `Tesseract.detect` if you want Tesseract.js to use a different file.

 ### langPath
 A string specifying the location of the tesseract language files, with default value 'https://cdn.rawgit.com/naptha/tessdata/gh-pages/3.02/'.
 Language file urls are calculated according to the formula `langPath + langCode + '.traineddata.gz'`.
 Set this string before calling `Tesseract.recognize` and `Tesseract.detect` if you want Tesseract.js to use different language files.